Menferel/Data_science_projects/text_ML/README.md

-Film Junky Union busca mejorar la experiencia de su comunidad clasificando automáticamente reseñas de películas en IMDB como positivas o negativas.
-Se desarrolló un modelo de clasificación de texto para identificar críticas negativas y superar un valor F1 mínimo de 0.85.
+Film Junky Union seeks to improve its community experience by automatically classifying movie reviews on IMDb as positive or negative.
+A text classification model was developed to identify negative reviews and exceed a minimum F1 value of 0.85.

-- Datos: Reseñas de IMDB etiquetadas como positivas o negativas (review, pos, ds_part).
+- Data: IMDb reviews labeled as positive or negative (review, pos, ds_part).
-- Librerías: Pandas, math, numpy, matplotlib, seabonr, sklearn, re, nltk, tqdm, warnings.
+- Libraries: Pandas, math, numpy, matplotlib, seabonr, sklearn, re, nltk, tqdm, warnings.
-- Resultado: Modelo funcional que predice con alta precisión el sentimiento de las reseñas, facilitando la moderación y el filtrado de contenido.
+- Output: Functional model that accurately predicts review sentiment, facilitating content moderation and filtering.